-Position Statement The Local Government sector supports the Partnership and Local Governments that clarifies the roles and stop infrastructure in the Perth and Peel region.

-Agreement between the Public Transport Authority (PTA)

-$responsibilities \ for \ the \ installation \ and \ maintenance \ of \ bus$ delivering benefit to the community.

-Background There have been on-going issues between the PTA and

-Local Governments regarding the roles and responsibilities for bus stop infrastructure, in particular regarding the communication processes.
-The Partnership Agreement seeks to provide the foundation for a more effective working relationship between the Public Transport Authority (PTA) and each Local Government as well as

-The Agreement encompasses:

-PTA Funding Programs and Subsidy Arrangements

-• Roles and Responsibilities

-Adding, Removing, Modifying or Upgrading Bus Stop Infrastructure

-Maintenance of Bus Stop Infrastructure

-December 2018 - 133.7/2018 March 2015 - 10.1/2015 April 2008 - 405.4/2008

-Supporting Documents Partnership Agreement Defining the Roles and

-Responsibilities for the Planning, Installation and Maintenance of Bus Stop Infrastructure for Local Governments in the Perth and Peel Regions, Western Australia.
+Position Statement The Local Government sector supports the Partnership Agreement between the Public Transport Authority (PTA) and Local Governments that clarifies the roles and responsibilities for the installation and maintenance of bus stop infrastructure in the Perth and Peel region.
+Background There have been on-going issues between the PTA and Local Governments regarding the roles and responsibilities for bus stop infrastructure, in particular regarding the communication processes.
+The Partnership Agreement seeks to provide the foundation for a more effective working relationship between the Public Transport Authority (PTA) and each Local Government as well as delivering benefit to the community.
+The Agreement encompasses: PTA Funding Programs and Subsidy Arrangements Roles and Responsibilities Adding, Removing, Modifying or Upgrading Bus Stop Infrastructure Maintenance of Bus Stop Infrastructure State Council Resolution March 2022 - 325.2/2022 December 2018 - 133.7/2018 March 2015 - 10.1/2015 April 2008 - 405.4/2008 Supporting Documents Partnership Agreement Defining the Roles and Responsibilities for the Planning, Installation and Maintenance of Bus Stop Infrastructure for Local Governments in the Perth and Peel Regions, Western Australia.